p2k/ecoinpool/README.md

 2. Click "Add Field" and enter `type` as the field name, then hit tab or double click on the word `null`, which is the field's current value, and change it to `client`.
-3. Add another field, set `chain` as its name and `btc` or `nmc` as its value.
-   This is the chain type where you can choose between Bitcoin or Namecoin.
+3. Add another field, set `chain` as its name and `btc`, `ltc` or `nmc` as its value.
+This is the chain type where you can choose between Bitcoin, Litecoin or Namecoin.
 No other options are available for now.
-4. Add one last field with `name` as its name and, for example, `btc-chain` or `nmc-chain` as its value.
+4. Add one last field with `name` as its name and, for example, `btc-chain`, `ltc-chain` or `nmc-chain` as its value.
 This will be the database name for the block headers.
 You can choose any name as long as it doesn't collide with your pool names.
-5. If the BitCoin/NameCoin daemon is not running on the same server as ecoinpool, you have to add a field `host`.
+5. If the Bitcoin/Litecoin/Namecoin daemon is not running on the same server as ecoinpool, you have to add a field `host`.
 If you don't use the default port you also have to add a field `port`.
 6. Save the document.
 Note that the client isn't active yet.

 To activate a client: